Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ## __Known Bugs__

-+ The footer changes places in the ipad when there are no registers in the profile page.
 + In the galaxy S5 the footer text in some parts appears one on top another.
 Also the buttons in the profile page appears not at the same space.
-+ Sometimes the date that you have chosen, do not show, but the actaul date.
++ Sometimes the date that you have chosen, do not show, but the actual date.
 To fix this, push the clear button on the calendary and try again.

 ## __Deployment__